dlens/westpoint-collab-2022/index.md

 # DL West Point Collaboration
-In early 2022, Dr. Ryan McCollough (Decision Lens) worked with Dr. Jonathan Roginski (organization?) on a proof of concept use of DLC and AHP for prioritizing and ranking the future projects of (organization2?).
+In early 2022, Dr. Ryan Mc Cullough (Decision Lens) worked with Dr. Jonathan Roginski (organization?) on a proof of concept use of DLC and AHP for prioritizing and ranking the future projects of (organization2?).
 The most important outcome from this part of their decision making